Skip to content

 This programme is held in Hungarian.

-Three bug-eyed lads set out on a journey: the foolish wasper, the begging bloodsucker, and the forgetful mystic.
-They buzz, they stomp, they dream – and we peek after them through a caterpillar-chewed leaf.
+Three bug-like fellows set out on a journey: the mad wasp-magician, the begging bloodsucker, and the forgetful mystic.
+They buzz, stomp, dream—and we spy on them through a caterpillar-chewed leaf.
 What would you see if you were an insect?
-What would you hear if your six legs were tapping restlessly among the dewdrops?
+What would you hear if your six legs tapped restlessly among the drops of dew?

 This musical performance is different every time.
-It always consists of ten to fifteen episodes, but we choose them from a large pool, and even the order of identical parts is different.
-Like when you walk in the forest: you never see the same thing twice.
-One evening the puppets awaken, another time the lily-of-the-valley heads start to chime, a third time the shadows detach from the characters.
-The stories fit together modularly, like leaves on the branches – they always form a different pattern, yet every combination comes together into a meaningful whole.
+It always consists of ten to fifteen episodes, but we select them from a larger pool, and even the order of identical parts varies.
+Like walking in the forest: you never see the same thing twice.
+One evening the pupae awaken, another time the lily-of-the-valley bells begin to chime, and on a third occasion shadows detach themselves from the characters.
+The stories fit together modularly, like leaves on branches—always forming a different pattern, yet each combination becomes a meaningful whole.

-The goal of the visual concept is to create a safe, receivable, and inclusive experience that is accessible even for viewers with sensitive nervous systems, while preserving the poetic, surreal, and reflective character of the work.
+The aim of the visual concept is to create a safe, accessible, and inclusive experience that remains approachable even for audiences with sensitive nervous systems, while preserving the poetic, surreal, and reflective character of the work.

-The texts and small, open-ended stories are shaped by the poet Mátyás Sirokai, who, after having guided us into the world of trees and rocks in previous volumes, now evokes the world of insects with the help of the magic of poetry.
-The episodes are formed from the free germ-ideas of all the creators and fit together as they do in nature: logically, yet surprisingly.
+The texts and the small, open-ended stories are shaped by poet Mátyás Sirokai, who—after previously guiding us into the worlds of trees and rocks in his volumes—now evokes the realm of insects through the magic of poetry.
+The episodes emerge from the free creative ideas of all contributors, fitting together just as they do in nature: logically, yet surprisingly.

 Why now, why for us?
-Because insects are disappearing, and sometimes we forget that we live in the same world with them.
-This piece does not preach – it is magical, humorous, and mysterious.
-But at the same time it asks: who observes the observer?
+Because insects are disappearing, and we sometimes forget that we share this world with them.
+This piece does not preach—it is magical, humorous, and mysterious.
+Yet it quietly asks: who watches the watcher?
 Who puppeteers the puppeteer?
 And if buzzing, gnawing, and whispering are already music, then perhaps our speech is just another insect sound in the great symphony.

 25 minutes.
-Different every evening.
+Different every night.
 For children and adults.

 Creators: